 - Increase longevity

 Even if you are not in a romantic relationship, you can still experience these benefits.
-Romantic love has its perks but everyday caring for people in your life matters just as much to your health.
-For more on the health benefits of love click here.
+While romantic love has its advantages, daily care for others is crucial to your health.
+For more on the health benefits of love, click here.

-Getting intimate on a regular basis boosts your immune system.
-Your body’s defenses go to work and help you to fight off infection.
+Getting intimate boosts your immune system.
+Your body’s defenses go to work and help you fight off infection.
 Your risk of heart disease and prostate cancer decreases.
-If that isn’t reason enough, it’s been proven that frequently hugging people you love can lower your blood pressure almost as well as prescription medication.
-(2) For more on how intimacy helps heal your body click here.
+If that isn’t reason enough, it’s been proven that frequently hugging people you love can lower your blood pressure and prescription medication.
+(2) For more on how intimacy helps heal your body, click here.

 Heart Healthy and Dr. Nandi Approved Recipes!